-The annual median home price rose 14.4% in 2018, which was one of the slowest rates of appreciation in Silicon Valley.
-The annual increase in the median price for Saratoga homes has averaged 6.1% per year since 1998 (CAGR).
-I suspect this slower growth is due to the mix of higher-end homes and distance from Google/Facebook/LinkIN…
+The median home price rose 8% in 2020 to a new all-time high.
+The annual increase in the median price for Saratoga homes has averaged 5.9% per year since 1998 (CAGR).

 This monthly view of median prices for Saratoga homes provides more insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

-The monthly average Sales vs. List Price is significantly stronger in 2017 than the prior five years..
+The monthly average Sales vs. List Price went negative during the second half of 2019